 Where to have them stay

 When looking for a place for your dog to stay whilst you’re on your holiday, it is important you perform some in-depth research.
 The safety of your pet is much more important than your pet’s happiness.
 It’s best to know what sort of temperament your dog has, so you can take it into account.
-For example, nervous dogs will definitely not do well in a highly social environment, just as a social dog will not do well with just themself as company.
-Below are a few ideas of where to board your dog when you board your plane.
+For example, nervous dogs will definitely not do well in a highly social environment, just as a social dog will not do well with just themselves as company.
+Below are a few ideas of where to board your dog before you board your plane.